top of page

 • Specific Learning Disorders (Dyslexia, Dysgraphia, Dyscalculia)

-Occasionally only a brief assessment is required.
-This is suited to those who may also need assessment of their intellectual functioning or academic skills.
+Suited to those who may only need assessment of their intellectual functioning or academic skills.
 It may be suited for:

-• Review of academic skills only (e.g. to track progress or confirm a pending diagnosis of a learning disorder)
+• Review of literacy / math only (e.g. to track progress or confirm a learning disorder)

 • Application for entry to a Language Development Centre.